My CFI Book

 Properly written objectives describe:

-- What the learner should do during the lesson.
+• What should the learner do during the lesson?

-- What conditions the learner will encounter in the lesson.
+• What conditions will the learner encounter in the lesson?

 The objectives should measure one of the learning levels of the cognitive, affective, or psychomotor domains.
 Each domain has a list of adverbs (e.g., describe, perform, explain) that can be used to write the objective.